DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 **OR Mode (default):** Returns exercises that match ANY of the specified types **AND Mode:** Returns exercises that match ALL of the specified types (unusual for enum fields)

+### Model Provider Match Scoring
+When using the `model` parameter with model provider records, records receive:
+- **modelScore**: Ratio of matched models to requested models (0-1 scale)
+- **modelMatchedCount**: Number of requested models found in the provider

+The scoring algorithm:
+1. Calculates the ratio of matched models to requested models
+2. Uses fuzzy matching to handle partial model name matches
+3. Automatically sorts by best matches first
+4. Supports both AND and OR matching modes via `modelMatchMode`
+5. Searches both `data.modelProvider.supported_models` array and string fields

+**OR Mode (default):** Returns providers that support ANY of the specified models **AND Mode:** Returns providers that support ALL of the specified models

+### Storage Source Filtering
+The `source` and `storage` parameters enable filtering records by their storage backend:

+**Available Storage Types:**
+- **Arweave**: Permanent blockchain storage with compression
+- **GUN**: Private encrypted storage for sensitive data
+- **Irys**: Fast-confirmation permanent storage

+**DID Detection Logic:**
+- Records are filtered by detecting DID prefixes (`did:arweave:`, `did:gun:`, `did:irys:`)
+- `source=all` includes records from all storage backends
+- Individual backends can be queried separately for specific use cases

+**Use Cases:**
+- **Draft Management**: `source=gun` for private work-in-progress content
+- **Public Content**: `source=arweave` for permanent published records
+- **Fast Publishing**: `source=irys` for quick confirmation needs

+### Unified DID Parameter
+The `did` parameter provides a unified interface for record identification:

+**Backward Compatibility:**
+- Replaces the legacy `didTx` parameter
+- Supports all storage backends through unified DID format
+- Automatically handles both `oip.did` and `oip.didTx` fields for legacy records

+**Multi-Blockchain Support:**
+- `did:arweave:txid` - Arweave permanent storage records
+- `did:gun:soul` - GUN private encrypted storage records
+- `did:irys:txid` - Irys fast-confirmation storage records

+**Implementation:**
+- The system normalizes `did` and `didTx` parameters internally
+- Legacy `didTx` calls continue to work for backward compatibility
+- New integrations should use the `did` parameter for future-proofing

 ### Cuisine Match Scoring
 When using the `cuisine` parameter with recipe records, records receive:
 - **cuisineScore**: Ratio of matched cuisine terms to requested cuisine terms (0-1 scale)